-In the part 2 of this tutorial, we have learnt how to use arrays and how to read atomic coordinates from a file.
-In th eappendix, youc an find an example of solution of the exercises given in the previous tutorial.
+In part 2 of this tutorial, we have learned how to use arrays and how to read atomic coordinates from a file.
+In the appendix, you can find an example of the solution to the exercises given in the previous tutorial.

 Was Freunde mit und für uns tun, ist auch ein Erlebtes; denn es stärkt und fördert unsere Persönlichkeit.
 Was Feinde gegen uns unternehmen, erleben wir nicht, wir erfahren’s nur, lehnen’s ab und schützen uns dagegen wie gegen Frost, Sturm, Regen und Schloßenwetter oder sonst äußere Übel, die zu erwarten sind.